Afghan Hound: History

 The second strain was a group of dogs from a kennel in Kabul owned by Mrs. Mary Amps, which she shipped to England in 1925.
 She and her husband came to Kabul after the Afghan war in 1919, and the foundation sire of her kennel (named Ghazni) in Kabul was a dog that closely resembled Zardin.
 Her Ghazni strain were the more heavily coated mountain type.
 Most of the Afghans in the United States were developed from the Ghazni strain from England.
 The first Afghans in Australia were imported from the United States in 1934, also of the Ghazni strain.
-The French breed club was formed in 1939 (FALAPA).
 The mountain and steppe strains became mixed into the modern Afghan Hound breed, and a new standard was written in 1948, which is still used today.

 The Afghan Hound can also come with a much more "patterned" coat.
 This descends from the Bell-Murray's and the Ghazni lines, and is displayed in much lighter feathering of coat, deeper saddle (often actually looking like a saddle) and much shorter hair on the face and neck.
 It is believed that these particular Afghan Hounds were a product of much hotter parts of the country.

 The beauty of Afghan Hound dogs caused them to become highly desirable show dogs and pets, and they are recognised by all of the major kennel clubs in the English-speaking world.
-One of the Amps Ghazni, Sirdar, won BIS at Crufts in 1928 and 1930.
-An Afghan hound was featured on the cover of Life Magazine, November 26, 1945.
+One of the Amps Ghazni, Sirdar, won best in show at Crufts in 1928 and 1930.
+An Afghan Hound was featured on the cover of Life Magazine on November 26, 1945.
 Afghan Hounds were the most popular in Australia in the 1970s, and won most of the major shows.
-An Afghan Hound won BIS (Best in Show) at the 1996 World Dog Show in Budapest.
-Afghan hounds were BIS at the Westminster Kennel Club Dog Show in 1957 and again in 1983.
-That win also marked the most recent win at Westminster for breeder-owner-handler, Chris Terrell.
+An Afghan Hound won Best in Show (BIS) at the 1996 World Dog Show in Budapest.
+Afghan Hounds were BIS at the Westminster Kennel Club Dog Show in 1957 and again in 1983.

 The Afghan Hound breed is no longer used for hunting, although it can be seen in the sport of lure coursing.